Introduction

 Section 5: Release Engineering – Building Deployment Systems

 Release engineering is the discipline of building systems that reliably package, test, and deploy software.
-It’s the infrastructure that makes CI/CD possible.
+It’s the infrastructure that enables CI/CD.

 What Release Engineering Is